 Many problems can occur when using chalk paint improperly.
-I think I’ve made every single one of these mistakes and have wondered if I ruined my furniture makeover.
+Every time that I’ve made one of these mistakes, I worried that I had ruined my furniture makeover.

-Luckily, all of the chalk paint mistakes can be fixed.
+Luckily, all of these chalk paint mistakes can be fixed.

 Cause: The Wood Tannins Bled Through the Paint

-Some woods will bleed through white and light colored paint.
-If your furniture is red like mahogany or if it’s pine, it will bleed though.
+Some woods will bleed through white and light-colored paint.
+If your furniture is red like mahogany or if it’s pine, it will bleed through.

 How to Fix It: You have to seal the wood first with shellac.
 Do not sand these parts or the seal will break.